 - Pre-requisite classes, skills, or experience needed to be successful in your class

 Additionally, if you’re just getting started with online teaching, you’ll want to give yourself time to practice using technology tools and test media.
 Help calm any nerves surrounding tech mishaps by getting all of your resources pulled up and ready to go on your computer before starting class.
-To learn more about using the Outschool classroom, check out this training module.
+To learn more about using the Outschool classroom, check out this professional learning course.

 Be Intentional When Choosing a Class Format